Diabetes-Endocrinology Center of Western New York - Maple West Plaza

 Insulin Pump Program

 The Diabetes-Endocrinology Center of WNY has the largest insulin pump program in the Buffalo-Niagara area, with both Type 1 and Type 2 diabetics on pumps.
-Clients come from all walks of life and range in age from young school-age children to retirees in their 80s.
+Patients come from all walks of life, and range in age from young school-age children to retirees in their 80s.

 Insulin pump therapy has some big advantages over traditional injections but may not be for everyone.
 Therefore, potential pump patients are carefully screened and trained in basic nutrition and accurate carbohydrate counting before starting on the pump.